AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

   <tr>
    <td>Communication Limits</td>
    <td><li>Are there <a href="/help/marketo/product-docs/administration/email-setup/enable-communication-limits.md" target="_blank">communication limits</a> in place?
 Does your business have policies where communication limits might be necessary?</li>
-<p>Note: Adobe recommends limiting your communication to 1 per day and 3 per 7 days, with <b>non</b>-<a href="/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md" target="_blank">operational</a> emails blocked.
-KG - IS THIS ACCURATE?</td>
+<p>Note: Adobe recommends limiting your communication to 1 per day and 3 per 7 days, with <b>non</b>-<a href="/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/make-an-email-operational.md" target="_blank">operational</a> emails blocked.</td>
   </tr>
  </tbody>
 </table>